onlyquake/xonotic-wiki/Pr.markdown

 -   Alientrap forum
 -   Email or PM to key individuals who left Nexuiz long ago (Perhaps using AT or NN forum private messaging)

-While our official project announcement is going to be very neutral, the Slashdot/digg/reddit posts will reflect more of the community’s overall impression of the Illfonic issue.
+While our official project announcement was to be very neutral, the Slashdot/digg/reddit posts will reflect more of the community’s overall impression of the Illfonic issue.

 Goals
 -----